Emma Rawlings, Inclusion Manager and SENCo, at firstname.lastname@example.org

 Who should I contact to discuss concerns or needs of my child?

 DPA is committed to working in partnership with parents and will listen to any concerns parents may wish to raise.
 Please contact the school to arrange a meeting.

 - Class teacher is the first point of contact.
 They monitor the progress of each child and liaise with key staff about interventions needed if necessary.

-- The Principal (also the Inclusion Manager) deals with concerns which cannot be dealt with by the class teacher
+- The SENCO (also the Inclusion Manager) deals with concerns which cannot be dealt with by the class teacher.